Ethan Bandré: Senior

 On February 18, 2023, Bandré signed his first professional contract with MLS Next Pro side Sporting Kansas City II.
 He made five appearances in the 2022 season.
 Following the 2022 season, it was announced Kansas City had exercised their contract option with Bandré to keep him at the club for another season.

 On February 7, 2024, Bandré signed with MLS Next Pro club Colorado Rapids 2.
 He permanently moved up to the club's Major League Soccer roster on April 26, 2024.
 Bandré's contract option was declined by Colorado following their 2024 season.

 On February 21, 2025, Bandré joined USL Championship side Tampa Bay Rowdies.

+On January 23, 2026, Loudoun United announced they had signed Bandré to a two-year contract through the 2027 USL Championship season.